 Red Heeler Characteristics

-Red Heelers, also known as Australian Cattle Dogs, are a working breed revered for their intelligence, energy, and loyalty.
-Bred to drive cattle over long distances across rough terrain, they have a distinctive muscular build and a sharp, alert expression.
+Red Heelers, also known as Australian Cattle Dogs are a breed valued for their smarts, vigor and faithfulness.
+Originally bred to guide cattle through landscapes, over distances they boast a strong physique and an alert gaze.

 The Earliest Records of the Red Heeler in History